 - Current position in

 - raw encoder counts

 - o equivalent logical unit position

-- applicable named position
+- o applicable named position

 - In position status

 - Home status

 - Servo loop status

 - DAC output

 - Following / position error

 - Limit conditions

-4.4.3 Tracking Devices
+4.4.4 Tracking Motion Devices

-4.4.3.1 Description
+4.4.4.1 Description

-Tracking devices are devices that are constantly commanded to a new position during an observation which is based on and synchronized with an external source, i.e. telescope az or el, and is updated at a fixed rate.
-Like non-tracking devices, tracking devices require various levels of precision as well as coordination of moves with other DOFs, i.e. steering mirrors, and in some cases spatial position constraints to avoid collisions, i.e. pickoff arms.
+Tracking motion devices are devices that are constantly commanded to a new position during an observation.
+The actual position is based on and synchronized with an external source, i.e. telescope az or el, and is updated at a periodic rate.
+Like non-tracking devices, tracking devices require various levels of precision as well as coordination of moves with other DOFs, i.e. steering mirrors, and in some cases spatial position constraints to avoid collisions and occlusion, i.e. pickoff arms.

-From a software perspective, tracking devices are basically non-tracking devices with the added capability of being able to handle continuous position demands without having to open its servo loop after each move.
+From a software perspective, tracking devices are basically non-tracking devices with the added capability of being able to handle continuous position demands by keeping its servo control loop closed until explicitly opened by an explicit command.
 Ideally the controller will be able to handle velocity and position loops to help keep motion smooth and constant.